MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 ---
-title: Debugging Python in Visual Studio | Microsoft Docs ms.custom: "" ms.date: 07/13/2017
+title: Debugging Python Code in Visual Studio | Microsoft Docs
-ms.reviewer: ""
+description: A walkthrough of the debugging features in Visual Studio specifically for Python code, including setting breakpoints, stepping, inspecting values, looking at exceptions, and debugging in the interactive window. ms.custom: "" ms.date: 07/13/2017 ms.reviewer: ""